3028

 Profitability

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Unity's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 57.1% in Q4.
+Unity's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 68.6% in Q1.

 Unity Gross Margin (GAAP)

-That means that for every $1 in revenue the company had $0.57 left to spend on developing new products, sales and marketing, and general administrative overhead.
-Unity's gross margin is poor for a SaaS business and it's dropped significantly since the previous quarter.
-This is probably the exact opposite of what shareholders would like to see.
+That means that for every $1 in revenue the company had $0.69 left to spend on developing new products, sales and marketing, and general administrative overhead.
+While its gross margin has improved significantly since the previous quarter, Unity's gross margin is still poor for a SaaS business.
+It's vital that the company continues to improve this key metric.

 Cash Is King

 If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
-Unity's free cash flow came in at $60.74 million in Q4, turning positive over the last year.
+Unity burned through $14.56 million of cash in Q1 , increasing its cash burn by 25.1% year on year.

 Unity Free Cash Flow